-The review process is an integral part of the University's quality assurance system.
-All coursework programs offered by the University are subject to review as part of a five year cycle.
-Oversight of these reviews is the responsibility of the Pro Vice-Chancellor (Student Learning).
+The review process is an integral part of the University's Quality Assurance process.
+All coursework programs offered by the University are subject to review as part of a seven year cycle.
+Oversight of these reviews is the responsibility of the Deputy Vice-Chancellor & Vice President (Academic).

-A five-year Program Review Schedule is developed by Learning and Quality Support in consultation with Executive Deans, and approved by the Pro Vice-Chancellor (Student Learning) (PVC(SL)).
+A seven-year Academic Program Review Schedule is developed by Education Quality in consultation with Executive Deans, and approved by the Deputy Vice-Chancellor & Vice President (Academic) (DVCA&VP(A)).
 The schedule is updated on an annual basis.
-The updated schedule for a given calendar year is reported to Academic Board at the end of the preceding calendar year.
+The updated schedule for a given calendar year is reported to University Education Committee at the end of the preceding calendar year.

 To avoid unnecessary duplication, cognate programs are often grouped for the purpose of review, and the schedule is developed with due consideration to the timing of external accreditation processes for programs with professional accreditation requirements.